 Secure U of T advanced threat protections: Anti-phishing protection

-Secure U of T anti-phishing protection offers you advanced threat protection from spoofing and impersonation threats.
+Secure U of T anti-phishing protection provides features to protect you from spoofing and impersonation threats.

 • The features that are included with anti-phishing policies.